theDevSoham/Task_Manager/README.md

 - navigate to `index.html` and simply use `Live Server Extension` from `vscode marketplace` to start the frontend
 - front end deployed to `https://66b65c83a80f80455748a5e1--incomparable-travesseiro-29e254.netlify.app`

+## Note:

+- If the app gives cors issues on Chrome, please disable cross origin security and try again.
+High chances to happen on chrome while local development